Aramark Tax Strategy

 2. Attitude towards tax planning and level of risk

-The attitude to tax planning of the group is to ensure that Aramark complies efficiently with all legal requirements.
+The attitude to tax planning of the UK Group is to ensure that Aramark complies efficiently with all legal requirements.

 Understanding the business operations is the key objective in order to manage tax risk.
-This allows the Tax Department to review and analyse the required compliance and tax reporting matters.
-The attitude to tax planning of the group is to ensure that Aramark complies efficiently with all legal requirements.
+This allows the tax department to review and analyse the required compliance and tax reporting matters.
+The attitude to tax planning of the UK Group is to ensure that Aramark complies efficiently with all legal requirements.

 3. Relationship with HMRC